Anwar-M/Acoustic-Beamforming/README.md

 Q: "What is this <..mod.m>?"

 A: It is a small modification to have the steering vectors exactly as how Sijtsma describes it in his tech papers.
 That is, the powers of your scan points will always be relative to a reference distance.
 See <FastBeamforming3mod.m> comments for additional info.
 Sijtsma's steering vector can also be called from <SarradjBeamforming.m> and using 'pieter' as steering option.

+Q: "I would love to experiment with this beamforming stuff... if only I could use my mouse to click for multiple source positions on a map, do the same to construct my microphone array, and see the result with beamforming..."

+A: Are you lucky or what?
+By chance (ahem) I made these kind of scripts!
+It can be found in... (continue answer and add the files).